StrikingLoo/strikingloo.github.io/_posts/2022-08-16-DALL-E-2-prompt-guide.md

 To anyone on the fence about trying DALL-E 2, I can genuinely recommend it.
 Prompting the model and seeing what it comes up with is almost addictive, and creates this beautiful dopamine feedback loop that just keeps you glued to your keyboard until you've spent all your credits.
 Or at least that's kind of how it went for me.

 I personally like asking these models for fantasy illustrations, landscapes and that kind of stuff, as I find that area less explored than, say, hyper realistic renders or popular media characters.
-However given how good DALL-E 2 is at photorealism, I did try my hand at some photograph prompts.
+However given **how good DALL-E 2 is at photorealism**, I did try my hand at some photograph prompts.

+As a summary, here are some of the **prompt templates that have yielded the best results** for me:

+- Pixar style 3D render of X
+- A photograph of X, 4k, detailed, \[vivid colors]
+- Low-poly render of X; high resolution, 4k
+- A digital illustration of X, 4k, detailed, trending in artstation, \[fantasy vivid colors/painter name for style/ghibli/cottagecore/steampunk]

+Generally, remember to describe the thing you want as specifically as you can.
+For instance if you want a red panda knight, instead of red panda knight you may want to write "A digital illustration of a red panda wearing a knight armor, with sword".
+Otherwise in the worst case scenario, you may get a red panda behind a helmet that covers its furry face and nobody will know its secret!

 The first thing that surprised me with this new model is how, unlike older ones like mini DALL-E, it generally understands prepositions and simple scene composition.